parklab/SCAN2/README.md

 Run SCAN2.
 Replace instances of /path/to/... with the paths downloaded above.
-This demo runs in about 5 minutes on a single core machine by restricting analysis to a 1 MB segment of chr22 and by using an impractically coarse grid for covariance function fitting.
+This demo runs in about 5 minutes on a single core machine by restricting analysis to a 100 KB segment of chr22 and by using an impractically coarse grid for covariance function fitting.
 ```
 scan2 -d demo init